 Only €3 to climb, it boasts amazing views of the whole city’s urban centre.
 Just to note, take care when climbing the narrow winding staircase – if you feel claustrophobic it is perhaps not the best option to climb this column.

-The Street Art Walking Tour is with a live tour guide.
-They will tell you all there is to know about the graffiti culture, as well as let you experience Berlin’s alternative urban art culture, taking you to secret spots around East Berlin.
+Original Berlin Walks runs the tour, and will tell you all there is to know about street art in this city, as well as let you experience Berlin’s alternative urban art culture, taking you to secret spots around East Berlin.
 You will become well-versed in the history of the graffiti on the Berlin Wall.

 Perhaps most interesting is the exploration of culture and politics behind the street art galleries.